danirus/sphinx-nefertiti/docs/source/quick-start.rst

 3. Colorsets
 ============

-Another customizable feature of the theme is the color set.
+Another customizable feature of the theme is the colorset.
 In the header of this documentation you can see a dropdown with a palette icon.
 The colors listed in the dropdown represent the available color sets.
 Try them to apply the selected color set to this documentation.

 To customize the color set in your project add an entry ``style`` to the ``html_theme_options`` setting in your ``conf.py`` module: